walterra/node-html2img-render-server/EXAMPLES.md

 This document provides examples of how to use the HTML Rendering Service with cURL commands.

+All examples use the required API key authentication via the `apiKey` query parameter.

 ## Basic Usage

+### Image Format Options

+The service supports both PNG and JPEG output formats.
+PNG is the default format.

 ### Render Simple HTML (Direct Image Response)